hellenike/textbook/docs/topics/module1/aorist/index.md

 The aorist indicate represents the action as "single," "simple," "distinct," the equivalent of a snapshot of the action.
 The tense that is the closest to this idea in English is the "simple past," the past tense formed in the active voice by adding *-ed* to the verb stem, or made by changes to the stem, with no other "helping" verbs.
 Examples of the "simple past" in the active voice: "He walked," "she ran," "they watched," "She taught," "they learned."

-To understand a verb form, you must take into account all five properties: person, number, tense, mood and voice.
+To understand a verb form, you must take into account all five properties: tense, voice, mood, person and number.
 In the active voice, the subject performs the action.
 In the passive voice, the subject receives the action.
 The middle voice is, as the name indicates, in between active and passive, where the subject performs the action in some way for themselves.

 The verb ἄρχω in the active voice, for example, means "to be first" and from that sense can mean "to rule".
 In the passive voice, it means "to be ruled".
 The middle voice means "to make yourself first" or "put yourself at the first position" of something, and therefore "to begin" something.